Functions#

 a new element on success; on failure, either

-or a partially-constructed bin or element will be returned anderror
+Noneor a partially-constructed bin or element will be returned anderrorwill be set (unless you passedGST_PARSE_FLAG_FATAL_ERRORSinflags, thenNonewill always be returned on failure)

-- protection_filter_systems_by_available_decryptors(system_identifiers: list[str]) list[str] | None #
+- protection_filter_systems_by_available_decryptors(system_identifiers: list[str]) list[str] | None#

 Iterates the supplied list of UUIDs and checks the GstRegistry for all the decryptors supporting one of the supplied UUIDs.